Autonomous quantum machines and the finite sized Quasi-Ideal clock: Clocks as Quantum control

 \section{Clocks as Quantum control}

-This section will be concerned with the implementation of unitaries on a finite dimensional quantum system with Hilbert space $\mathcal{H}_s$ via a control system.
+This section will be concerned with the implementation of energy preserving unitaries on a finite dimensional quantum system with Hilbert space $\mathcal{H}_s$ via a control system.
 It will be in this section that the importance of Theorem \ref{movig through finite time} for controlling a quantum system will become apparent.
-To start with, we will consider implementing energy preserving unitaries.
-The first Section will consider the case that the implementation is via a time dependent Hamiltonian (Section\ref{sec:Implementing Energy preserving unitaries via a time dependent Hamiltonian}) followed by showing that the idealised clock can, via a time independent Hamiltonian, perfectly implement controlled energy preserving unitaries (Section \ref{sec:Automation via the idealised clock}).
-Finally, these previous two sections will serve as an introduction and provide context for the first important section about clocks as quantum control, namely how well (as a function of the clock dimension) can energy preserving unitaries be implemented via finite dimensional Gaussian clocks (Section \ref{sec:Implementing Energy preserving unitaries with the finite}).
-To finalize this discussion, we will then discuss how to perform non energy preserving unitaries using the finite dimensional clock in Section \ref{sec:non energy preserving unitaries}.
-This will require a source of energy and potentially coherence too.
-The purpose of the clock is a time peace, and to extract energy and or coherence from it will cause large degradation.
-As such we will do this by appending a battery to the setup.
-To conclude, in Section \ref{Clock Fidelity}, we will bound how the implementation of the unitary on the system via the finite dimension clock, disturbs the dynamics of the clock.
+For this purpose it will suffice that $V_0:\rr\rightarrow\rr$, so that $\hat V_d$ is self adjoint.
+This special case will be assumed throughout this section.
+The first section will consider the case that the unitary's implementation is via a time dependent Hamiltonian (Section\ref{sec:Implementing Energy preserving unitaries via a time dependent Hamiltonian}) followed by showing that the idealised clock can, via a time independent Hamiltonian, perfectly implement controlled energy preserving unitaries (Section \ref{sec:Automation via the idealised clock}).
+Finally, these previous two sections will serve as an introduction and provide context for the first important section about clocks as quantum control, namely how well (as a function of the clock dimension) can energy preserving unitaries be implemented via finite dimensional \gClocks~(Section \ref{sec:Implementing Energy preserving unitaries with the finite}).
+To finalize this discussion, we will then outline how one could perform non energy preserving unitaries using the finite dimensional clock in Section \ref{sec:non energy preserving unitaries}.
+To conclude, in Section \ref{Clock Fidelity}, we will bound how the implementation of the unitary on the system via the finite dimensional clock, disturbs the dynamics of the clock.